pp81381/nice_tt6/README.md

 Documented here for completeness but intended to be constructed by and internal to the `CoverManager`

 Most state changes of a `Cover` will be triggered by the receipt of a POS message.
 The `Cover` infers that there is movement when a message is received and infers the direction from the current and previous message.
-However, there is no notification that the `Cover` is idle so the `PostMovementNotifier` class detects that there has been no movement for a period and then calls `Cover.idle()`.
+However, there is no notification that the `Cover` is idle so the `PostMovementNotifier` class detects that there has been no movement for a period and then calls `Cover.set_idle()`.
 The `Cover` will then notify its observers that it is idle.

 The class implements the `AsyncObserver` interface and is intended to be attached to a `Cover`.
 Whenever the `Cover` moves it calls `notifyObservers()` which calls `PostMovementNotifier.update()`.
 A task is created that will wait for a period and then set the `Cover` to idle.
 If a task was already running when the movement notification is received then the task will be cancelled and restarted.